-One of the most anticipated events of the year is on this weekend (May 27 & 28).
-In honour of Canada’s 150th birthday, Doors Open Toronto is opening up 150 (yes, you read that right) architecturally, historically, culturally and socially significant buildings across the city for people to wander through.
+One of the most anticipated events of the year is on this weekend (May 26/27).
+The 19th annual Doors Open Toronto presented by Great Gulf allows regular plebs like us to explore inside more than 130 of the most architecturally, historically, culturally and socially significant buildings in Toronto.
 They’ve got churches, cultural centres, homes, studios and more.
+And many are kid-friendly.
 If you’re really keen, sign up for one of their fascinating walking tours.

 Doors Open Toronto

 This year’s theme, “Film: The Great Romance” explores the city’s film and television industry.

 City hall is ground zero for the event.
 Nathan Phillips square will be buzzing with free activities, special programs and rare access to the 27th floor Observation Deck and Council Chambers.

 Enjoy displays of iconic props from beloved series Murdoch Mysteries – including a 10-foot robot and the “Pendrick Bullet” – as well as a variety of wardrobe items and real antiques used in the series.
 Snap a selfie at the Murdoch photo wall, stop by the Murdoch Mysteries pop-up shop with new, exclusive merch, and swing by the kids’ colouring station.

 Aga Khan Museum

 Explore the light-filled atrium, open-air courtyard, 336-seat auditorium, intimate Bellerive Room and neighbouring Ismaili centre.
 Free family-friendly activities include pop-up music and dance performances.